Clairin

-Clairin (/kleɪ'rɛn/, [klɛʁɛ̃], Kleren) is a distilled alcoholic spirit made from sugarcane produced in Haiti, that undergoes the same distillation process as rhum.
+Clairin (/kleɪ'rɛn/, [klɛʁɛ̃], Kleren) is a distilled alcoholic spirit made from sugarcane produced in Haiti, that undergoes the same distillation process as rhum, although not as refined.

 There are between 500 and 600 micro-distilleries in Haiti, compared to fewer than 50 in total throughout the rest of the Caribbean.
-The distilleries are artisan productions: most of them are small shacks dotted around the countryside producing for the consumption of their own villages.
+The distilleries known as guildives are artisan productions: most of them are small shacks dotted around the countryside producing for the consumption of their own villages.

 Clairin is made from indigenous cane varieties, non-hybridized, with no chemical interference in the agriculture.
 They are spontaneously fermented with no yeast selected, distillation techniques from the mid-18th century, and no filtration.